Diagnosing and Treating Glaucoma in Windsor & Newington, CT

 Glaucoma is the name for a group of conditions adversely affecting the eye.
 Individuals with glaucoma are suffering from some type of disease or damage to the optic nerve.
-This nerve attaches the eyeball to the brain, and when it is injured it can lead to permanent vision loss.
+This nerve transmits information from the eye to the brain, and when it is injured it can lead to permanent vision loss.

 Glaucoma Warning Signs

 How do you know if you have glaucoma?
 Unfortunately, there are no symptoms for many sufferers until it is too late for treatment.
 Those who do experience symptoms have blurred vision, halos around lights in their vision, or decreased vision.
 You may have severe headaches or pain with nausea or vomiting.
 Additionally, the symptoms will depend on the type of glaucoma you have.
 For those with open-angle glaucoma, you will typically experience slow vision loss.
 Individuals with narrow-angle glaucoma, a more rare condition, will have sudden pain in the head or eye along with nausea or vomiting.